justynapt/geneticimprovementofsoftware.github.io/gi2020icse.md

 ## Video-call and Live-Stream information

 - For those who registered the GI@ICSE 2020, we have sent an Zoom invitation link via email.
-- We will also live stream on YouTube: [https://youtu.be/GsNKCifm44A](https://youtu.be/GsNKCifm44A)
+- We will also live stream on YouTube: [https://youtu.be/GsNKCifm44A](https://youtu.be/GsNKCifm44A).
+Please feel free to join us if you're interested in GI.

 ## Keynote